Table Of Contents

 - allows us to specify where the match starts and where the match ends

-| end of the string/line (line -- if multi line option is enabled)- in the example
+^beginning of the string/line (line -- if multi line option is enabled)$| end of the string/line (line -- if multi line option is enabled)- in the example

 - it means, that the entire line must match the date